 - Availability of online customer support.

 Though we have gone through the benefits of having Extranet, and obviously they weigh a lot more in the professional world as many organizations during the 1990s and 2000s have moved towards the way of Extranet to get all the advantages of Extranet in one place.
-But nevertheless, for equilibrium to be maintained we have some disadvantages to take care of when we set our infrastructure for intranet.
+But nevertheless, for equilibrium to be maintained, we have some disadvantages to take care of when we set our infrastructure for the intranet.
 For example, there is decreased data interaction when one uses extranet as the face to face interaction is reduced vastly.
 There might be some access issues as well because of the fact that everything is over the internet, that offline nothing can be accessed.
-Also hosting extranet on own server requires huge bandwidth and as a result, high investment during setting up phase.
-All in all one should surely weigh in the use of Extranet for growing their business and give his infrastructure a though for food as well!
+Also, hosting an extranet on its own server requires huge bandwidth and, as a result, high investment during the setting up phase.
+All in all, one should surely weigh in the use of Extranet for growing their business and give his infrastructure a though for food as well!

 This is a guide to What is Extranet?.
 Here we also discuss the introduction and application of the extranet along with its advantages.
 You may also have a look at the following articles to learn more –